Friday, December 19, 2008

 Jim says: "I feel great, too.
 You don't have a hangover?"

 Dave says, "No that jet fuel is great stuff -- no hangover, nothing.
-We
+We ought to do this more often."

 "Yeah, well there's just one thing."